WOZ value and valuation

 You want to use an agency to object.
 Is that allowed?

-You may hire an agency to file an objection on your behalf.
-But when you hire an agency to help (free of charge), there are costs involved for us.
-These costs indirectly come back to you because we include them in the property tax rate.
-This is because the agencies claim a cost compensation of between €700 and €1000 for each justified objection.
-All these costs in turn cause an increase in the OZB assessment in the future.
+You may engage an agency to lodge an objection on your behalf.
+However, when you engage an agency to assist you (free of charge), this incurs costs for us.
+These costs are indirectly passed on to you, as we include them in the property tax rate.

 I objected last year and now my WOZ value for this year has gone up again